Learn more about how you can apply for a minor as a student of Wageningen University & Research or as an external or international student.

 Dutch university/HBO students

-Students from outside Wageningen University & Research can register at the Student Service Centre.
-You have to register as a "bijvak" student.
+Students of a Dutch HBO or university, from outside Wageningen University & Research, have to register as a "bijvak" student.
 Once you are registered as a “bijvak” student you can register for the courses of the minor.
 Registration for an entire minor is not possible.
 You have to register for the separate courses before each period, ultimately four weeks before the start of the courses.

-Please read the instructions in the Explanation: If you want to take a minor in the 1st semester of the next academic year, make sure you register at your own university or HBO for the next year as soon as possible, at the end of June.
+Please read the instructions in the Explanation for the criteria that have to be met in order to do courses as a "Bijvak" student.
+This included the deadlines for registration.
+If you want to take a minor in the 1st semester of the next academic year, make sure you register at your own university or HBO for the next year as soon as possible, at the end of June.
 If you are not registered at your own university or HBO yet, you can't be admitted as a "bijvak" student.

 There are also possibilities for students from non-EU partner universities of Wageningen University & Research, and for students from universities with contacts at Wageningen University & Research in their own area of research.
 Information can be found on the page for future exchange students.